American chestnut tissue culture and transformation

 American chestnut tissue culture

 To establish American chestnut somatic embryos in tissue culture, the nut is removed from the spiny bur and then sterilized with bleach to rid it of microorganisms.
-The cleaned nut is cut open and the ovules are removed and placed on an embryo initiation medium (a semi-solid gel containing nutrients, vitamins, sugar and hormones) in a sterilize Petri dish.
-After a few weeks, some of the embryos will begin to grow, however, the majority of the embryos will either become contaminated or die.
-The embryos that do survive are now ready to be multiplied.
+The cleaned nut is cut open and the ovules are removed and placed on an embryo initiation medium (a semi-solid gel containing all of the essential mineral elements that the plant would normally get from the soil, vitamins, sugar and hormones) in a sterilize Petri dish.
+After a few weeks, many of the embryos will either become contaminated, die or form callus that cannot be regenerated.
+Some of the embryos, however, will begin to grow.
+The somatic embryos that survive are now ready to be multiplied.

-Now the shoots are ready to be rooted.
-They are dipped into a liquid solution of a rooting hormone and then placed in a charcoal medium to absorb the excess hormone.
+When the shoots are approximatley 2 to 3 inches tall, they are ready to be rooted.
+They are dipped into a liquid solution of a rooting hormone and then placed in the dark for four days.
 Anywhere from 10 to 60 percent of the shoots going through this process will develop roots.
 These rooted plants are put in potting mix and then they go through an acclimatization process.

 This has proven to be the most difficult part of American chestnut tissue culture.
 The plants are very sensitive to slight environmental changes and will die under the wrong circumstances.
-Lids are kept over the plants to reproduce the high humidity they were used to in tissue culture.
-The lids are removed in stages to let the plants get acclimated to ambient conditions slowly.
+The plantlets are placed in a controlled environment growth chamber with bags kept over them to reproduce the high humidity they were used to in tissue culture.
+The bags are removed in stages to let the plants get acclimated to lower humidity slowly.
 They are watered and fertilized when needed.
-Only one to three percent of plants going through acclimatization survive to be planted in the field.
+Forty to sixty percent of plantlets going through acclimatization survive to be planted in the field.

 American Chestnut Transformation

-The pictures below follow the process from inoculating medium with the Agrobacterium (fig. 1), co-cultivating the Agrobacterium with chestnut embryos (fig. 2), desicating the Agro/embryo mix and then visualizing the transformed cells using the green fluorescent protein, GFP, marker (fig. 3), and the selection of transgenic embryo clumps again using the GFP marker (fig. 4).
-The embryos are then multiplied and regenerated into whole plants as described in process above.
-GFP was chosen as a marker because it have been show to be a safe and non-destructive marker system that can be used in transformation and subsequent environmental studies.
+The pictures above follow the process from inoculating medium with the Agrobacterium (fig. 1), co-cultivating the Agrobacterium with chestnut embryos (fig. 2), desiccating the Agrobacterium/embryo mix and then transferring the embryos to Agro Kill medium (fig. 3), and finally the selection of transgenic embryo clumps using a periodic immersion bioreactor (fig. 4).
+The embryos are then multiplied and regenerated into whole plants as described in the process above.